Marianette/GROUP-AIML427/notes.md

 # How to run the code

+Call the following line in your terminal:

-python SparkDTLR.py kdd.data kdd.schema . [seed number]
+`python SparkDTLR.py kdd.data kdd.schema . <seed number>`